lcardsvr/credit-risk-classification/README.md

 The model correctly classified Healthy loans as Healthy all the times.
 A Healthy loan was incorrectly classified as High Risk only 1% of the time.
 High-Risk loans were incorrectly classified as Healthy 15% of the times.
 High Risk Loans were correctly classified as High-Risk 91% of the times.

-The total model accuracy 99.18%.
+The total model accuracy is 99.18%.

 ### Machine Learning Model 2: